Miracle Faiʻilagi

-Miracle Faiʻilagi (born 31 August 1999) is a Samoan professional rugby union player, who plays as a flanker for in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+Miracle Faiʻilagi (born 31 August 1999) is a Samoan professional rugby union player, who plays as a flanker for in New Zealand's domestic National Provincial Championship competition.
 He represents Samoa internationally.

 Club career

 Faiʻilagi was born in Samoa and played his junior rugby and club rugby on the island for Vailele Rugby Club.
 In 2022, he attended a World Rugby talent combine, where he was scouted by Moana Pasifika and signed for their 2023 squad.

 International career

 He represented Samoa A in the 2020 World Rugby Pacific Challenge.
 Since 2021 he has represented Samoa Sevens, although missed out on selection for the 2022 Commonwealth Games.